Vic Mackey: Robbing the Armenian Mob

 At the conclusion of the second season, Mackey and the Strike Team rob the 'Armenian money train' - a train transporting the bi-yearly illegal profits of the Armenian mob out of Los Angeles.
 Mackey justifies this crime by stating the money is better off in the Strike Team's pockets, to be spent on their families, than in the hands of the Armenians.
 Lemansky is the only member of the team to show reluctance at partaking in the robbery, but does so anyway.
 Like the Crowley murder, the fallout from the money train robbery lingers over the team throughout the series.

+During season three, the Armenian mob send a feared hitman, Margos Dezerian, to Los Angeles to retrieve the money train cash.
+Margos' search begins to point towards Vic and the Strike Team, despite the team framing a low-level hoodlum (who is murdered by Margos) to draw away suspicion.
+To protect himself and the team, Vic lures Margos to a house and murders him, rigging the crime scene to make it look like self-defence.

 Disbandment and reformation of the Strike Team

-At the end of season three, with Acevada and the Armenian mob seemingly closing in on them, Lemansky burns the money train cash to ensure their freedom.
+At the end of season three, with Aceveda and the Armenian mob seemingly closing in on them, Lemansky burns the money train cash to ensure their freedom.
 This causes deep resentment between Lemansky and the rest of the team, particularly Shane.
 Lem offers to transfer off the Strike Team, but with news that the team will be disbanded if that happens, Vic makes attempts to reconcile with Lem.
 Shane, however, proves intransigent, and is unable to make peace, leading to the disbandment of the Strike Team.

 Season four begins with Vic working solely with Gardocki, both now relegated largely to desk work since the team's disbandment.
 Shane has moved on to vice, whereas Lem now handles juvenile crime.
 Their friendships with both Vic and each other have become estranged.
 Shane becomes deeply involved with a drug lord named Antwon Mitchell, becoming too deep when Mitchell attempts to frame Shane for murder.
 Shane pleads to Vic for help and Vic comes to the aid of his former best friend, joined by Ronnie, and eventually by Lemansky too.
 After taking down Mitchell, the camaraderie shown during the ordeal sees their strong friendship rekindle and the Strike Team is reformed.